2captcha/2captcha-ruby/README.md

 })
 ```

-### ReCaptcha v2
+### reCAPTCHA v2
-Use this method to solve ReCaptcha V2 and obtain a token to bypass the protection.
+Use this method to solve reCAPTCHA V2 and obtain a token to bypass the protection.
 ```ruby
 result = client.recaptcha_v2({
   googlekey: '6Le-wvkSVVABCPBMRTvw0Q4Muexq1bi0DJwx_mJ-',